 Here’s what I did: I dropped the milk from my base recipe to sneak in more cider without compromising the flavor and structure of the donut.
 Then I added apple cider to the butter bath the donuts take just before getting their cinnamon-sugar coat.
 This is scientific stuff, my friends.

 Speaking of science—my sister was a biology major in college.
-(She’ll be a Physicians Assistant in a few short months!)
-Anyways, during one of my visits, she took me to biology lab.
-Afterwards, while still in the lab and within earshot of many, I thanked her for taking me to “Science Class”.
+(She’ll be a Physicians Assistant in a few short months.)
+Anyway, during one of my visits, she took me to biology lab.
+Afterward, while still in the lab and within earshot of many, I thanked her for taking me to “Science Class.”
 She looked at me the same way I look at Kev and Hal when they want food now.
 Needless to say, I was a design major.
 I took enough “science classes” to graduate.
-Though, I’m pretty sure the last science class I took was in 7th grade.
 Let’s not apply Darwin’s theory here, please.

 Back to those donuts—they’re light yet dense in structure, as a cake donut should be.
 The apple is pronounced without overpowering the cinnamon-sugar coating—the trademark of an apple cider donut (which was solidified after hearing your thoughts here).
-I skipped going down the apple cider glaze route for fear of getting stoned.
-Though I’m glad I did.
-These couldn’t have turned out better, thanks to the advice of Apt.
+I skipped going down the reduced apple cider glaze route for fear of getting growled at for an extra-long recipe.
+I’m glad I did.
+These couldn’t have turned out better thanks to the advice of Apt.
 2B Baking Co. and Edible Perspective.
 I owe you guys!
 Peace, love, and fast baked apple cider donuts.

 You could also call these Apple Cider Donuts sans guilt.
 They’re baked and hidden with wheat flour, though no one will know.
 They come together quickly in the morning and are best when served warm.

 3 tbsp. unsalted butter

 1 tsp. aluminum-free baking powder

 2 tbsp. honey

 1/4 c. apple cider